****2021 SUBMISSION PERIOD IS NOW CLOSED****

 Status of Proposal and Notification

-***SUBMISSION PERIOD CLOSED***Call for proposals was open until Sunday, February 16th, 2020.
-The 2020 Program Committee is now reviewing proposals and you will be contacted about the status of yours during the week of Monday, February 24, 2020.
+Call for Proposals will be open until March 11th, 2022, 11:59PM ET.
+The Program Committee will review proposals and you will be contacted about the status of your submission during the week of March 21st, 2022.
 Presenters are eligible for the Early Bird registration rate even after the close of Early Bird registration.